axteamant/Clow_repo/discord-self-bot/SelfBot0.3/readme.md

 # Discord self bot with api secured jwt-token

-This is a working Discord Self bot that send sheduled message in a random time range.
+This is a working Discord Self bots that send sheduled messages in a random time range.

-this bot is thinked to trigger other bot, for example [DISBOARD](https://disboard.org/it) and use real user to send message via [Discord API](https://discordapi.com/)
+this bots are thinked to trigger other bot, for example [DISBOARD](https://disboard.org/it) and use real user to send message via [Discord API](https://discordapi.com/)

 Also use an API  to start/stop and configure this [SelfBot0.3](https://github.com/axteamant/Clow_repo/edit/master/discord-self-bot/SelfBot0.3)